Sviatoslav Mykhailiuk

-Sviatoslav "Svi" Yuriyovych Mykhailiuk (Святосла́в Ю́рійович Михайлю́к, [sʲwʲɐtoˈslɑu̯ mɪxɐjˈlʲuk]; born June 10, 1997) is a Ukrainian professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
-He was selected with the 47th overall pick in the 2018 NBA draft by the Los Angeles Lakers.

-Mykhailiuk played college basketball for the Kansas Jayhawks.
-Prior to playing at Kansas, he played for Cherkaski Mavpy in the Ukrainian Basketball SuperLeague from 2012 to 2014.
-He also played for the Ukrainian national team at the 2014 FIBA World Cup.
+Sviatoslav Yuriyovych "Svi" Mykhailiuk (Святосла́в Ю́рійович Михайлю́к, [sʲwʲɐtoˈslɑu̯ mɪxɐjˈlʲuk]; born June 10, 1997) is a Ukrainian professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+He played college basketball for the Kansas Jayhawks and prior to that, he played for Cherkaski Mavpy in the Ukrainian Basketball SuperLeague from 2012 to 2014 and for the Ukraine national team at the 2014 FIBA World Cup.
+As a reserve with the 2023-24 Boston Celtics, Mykhailiuk won an NBA championship.

 Early life

 Born in Cherkasy, Ukraine, Mykhailiuk's mother, Inna, is a high school biology teacher, and his father, Iurri, is a college history professor.
 He attended high school at Cherkasy First City Gymnasia.

 College career

 Mykhailiuk received offers from Virginia, Iowa State, Oregon, and Kansas.
 On May 21, 2014, Mykhailiuk committed to play basketball at the University of Kansas and played for the team during their 2014–15 season.
 During his freshman season, he started five of the first seven games of the season, averaging 21.3 minutes a game, but his playing time since then was significantly curtailed.
 He scored 11 points while playing 32 minutes in the Orlando Classic Championship game against Michigan State on November 30, 2014.
 He was the youngest player in Big 12 Conference history at 17 years old.

 Returning to Kansas in his sophomore year, Mykhailiuk averaged 5.4 points, 1.3 rebounds, and 0.9 assists per game in 35 games of the 2015–16 season while hitting 40.2 percent of his three-point shots.
 On November 23, 2015, Mykhailiuk scored 18 points against Chaminade.
 In the first round of the 2016 NCAA basketball tourney, on March 17, 2016, Mykhailiuk scored 23 points, setting his personal college career scoring record, with 9 of 11 field goals and 4 of 5 threes against the Austin Peay.

 Mykhailiuk returned to Kansas for his junior year of college.
-On December 22, 2016, in a game against UNLV, Mykhailiuk scored 20 points with 6 rebounds, 2 assists, and 2 steals, helping KU to a 71-53 win.
+On December 22, 2016, in a game against UNLV, Mykhailiuk scored 20 points with 6 rebounds, 2 assists, and 2 steals, helping KU to a 71–53 win.
 In the UNLV game, Mykhailiuk made 4 of 6 three-point attempts.
-In the 2016-17 season, Mykhailiuk averaged 10.6 points per game, 3.5 rebounds per game, and 1.6 assists per game, while shooting 41.5 percent from three-point territory.
-On April 12, 2017, Mykhailiuk decided to enter the 2017 NBA Draft, but did not hire an agent, allowing him to return for his senior year.
+In the 2016–17 season, Mykhailiuk averaged 10.6 points per game, 3.5 rebounds per game, and 1.6 assists per game, while shooting 41.5 percent from three-point territory.
+On April 12, 2017, Mykhailiuk decided to enter the 2017 NBA draft, but did not hire an agent, allowing him to return for his senior year.
 Mykhailiuk opted to return to Kansas for the 2017–18 season.

 On November 17, 2017, Mykhailiuk scored a career high 27 points in a game against San Diego State.
 He set a school record for 3–pointers made in a season during the Jayhawks 2017–18 season with 115.